eriendeng/flink-sql-submit/README.md

 3. may be add some udf yourself
 4. run `mvn clean package` to get target jar
 5. run `flink run [-some args] sql-submit-1.0-SNAPSHOT.jar sqlFileName(e.g. demo)` to deploy.

+Roadmap
+* support cos/oss to get sqlfile
+* support db to get properties and sql